Richard and Alison have been married for 16 years.

 He is very popular with the children, who especially love it when he pushes them high on the rope swing and supervises them on the zipwire!

 Bob loves keeping fit and getting exercise out in the fresh air.
 He especially loves helping children to overcome their fears on the zipwire.

 Now a student at Leicester University, Tom has been helping at Wildside for 5 years.

-He initially came as a pupil on a Year 8 camp with Uffculme School.
-He then started volunteering for his Bronze DofE, and we now employ him whenever he is available in his University holidays.
+Tom first came as a Year 8 pupil with Uffculme School, and he then volunteered here for his Bronze DofE.
+We now employ him whenever he is available in his University holidays.